NoahXiren/Shell/README.md

 - `mkdir [directory]`: Creates a new directory.
 - `rm [file]`: Removes the specified file.
 - `rmdir [directory]`: Removes the specified empty directory.
+- `check`: checks whether the file is in the current directory and whether it is executable or not.
 - `help`: Displays available commands and their usage.
 - `quit` or `exit`: Exits the shell.

 ## Example